dwvisser/electoral-fair/README.md

 3. `source activate electoral-fair`
 4. `jupyter notebook`
 5. Open the notebook files and run it, or play with it as you see fit.
-   (That's the beauty of releasing this under open source license!)